-The challenge of recovering image data from objects hidden from direct observation or concealed by corners, termed non-line-of-sight imaging (NLoS), can be tackled in several ways, often involving methods to recover information from highly scattered or diffuse optical signals.
+Non-line-of-sight imaging (NLoS), which is the task of recovering image data from objects hidden from direct observation or hidden by corners, can be approached in several ways, frequently requiring techniques to recover data from highly scattered or diffuse optical signals.

-A project at Stanford University, Princeton University, Southern Methodist University and Rice University has now made a significant step forward, by developing a better noise model for recovering occluded objects from indirect reflections and training a deep neural network to crunch the numbers.
-The work was published in Optica.
+A project has made substantial progress by improving the noise model for recovering obscured objects from indirect reflections and training a deep neural network to crunch the numbers.

 This non-line-of-sight imaging device offers remarkably high resolutions and imaging speeds compared to other methods.
 These characteristics allow for applications that would not otherwise be possible, such as reading a badge on a person walking around a corner or reading the license plate of a concealed vehicle while it is moving.